mapbox/mapbox-gl-native/ARCHITECTURE.md

 ## Make

 GNU Make and a master `Makefile` serves as the coordinating tool for all other build system tools.
 Most of your interaction with the build system will be via `make` commands.
-We aim to have a consistent pattern for make targets across platforms: for a given platform, e.g. `ios`, `make ios` builds a reasonable set of end products (though perhaps not all permutations of build options, which can be prohibitively expensive), and `make test-ios` runs a complete test suite for the platform.
+We aim to have a consistent pattern for make targets across platforms: for a given platform, e.g. `ios`, `make ios` builds a reasonable set of end products (though perhaps not all permutations of build options, which can be prohibitively expensive), and `make ios-test` runs a complete test suite for the platform.

 ## Git submodules